About Some Client Authors Stopping Updates#

 , it is also Meta.) -

-Install the service, enable TUN mode, enable strict routing, and click the numbered sequence in the image below in order.
+Install the service, enable TUN mode, and enable strict routing by clicking the numbered sequence in the image below.

 If the service mode cannot be installed: